Last updated: 24 May 2018

 If SSL or TLS encryption is enabled, the data you send to us cannot be read by third parties.

-Should you wish to contact our enterprise via email, we would like to point out that the confidentiality of the transmitted information cannot be guaranteed.
+Should you wish to contact our organisation via email, we would like to point out that the confidentiality of the transmitted information cannot be guaranteed.
 The content of emails may be viewed by third parties.
 We would therefore recommend that you arrange for confidential information to be sent to us exclusively by post.

 Your data protection rights